 When there is no recorded evidence of the crime of video or audio of the sexual act available, police officials will investigate further to see if:

-In order to prove that there is insufficient evidence against you, you will need a cunning, aggressive and clever defense attorney to fight on your behalf.
-They may not be able to prove that there was indeed a definite agreement to participate in sexual activity and they may not have proof that there was ever any talk of monetary compensation for the act.
+In order to prove that there is insufficient evidence against you, you will need a cunning defense attorney to fight on your behalf.
+They may not be able to prove that there was indeed a definitive agreement to participate in sexual activity and they may not have proof that there was ever any talk of monetary compensation for the act.
 What if the entire interaction was more of a joke or a spoof and the two individuals had no real intent to engage sexually?
 These are all the things that your criminal attorney will investigate and look into.

-When your criminal record, your reputation, your family life and your future are all on the line, don’t leave anything to chance.
-Obtain qualified criminal defense so you can fight to clear your name and disassemble the prosecution’s defense in court.
+When your criminal record, reputation, family life, and future are on the line, don’t leave anything to chance.
+Obtain qualified criminal defense so you can fight to clear your name and disassemble the prosecution’s case in court.
 More frequently, the LAPD has been putting their officers into undercover positions, acting as “johns” or male suitors looking for prostitutes.
-They have also been known to put their female officers undercover, posing as prostitutes to lure in men, who are looking to pay for sex.
-Don’t get caught up in their trap!
-If you are facing charges of solicitation, it is vital that you contact the legal team at Okabe & Haushalter today.
-Our lawyers have been asked to provide detailed legal analysis on high profile cases such as Michael Jackson's death case and the O.J.
-Simpson trial.
-We will do everything in our power to attain the best possible outcome for your case, call today!
+They have also been known to put their female officers undercover, posing as prostitutes to lure in men who are looking to pay for sex.
+Don’t get caught in their trap!
+If you are facing charges of prostitution, contact the legal team at Okabe & Haushalter today.